Juce-Assets/Juce-Feedbacks/README.md

 First of all, you will need to download the following dependences
 - [Juce-Utils](https://github.com/Juce-Assets/Juce-Utils)
 - [Juce-Tween](https://github.com/Juce-Assets/Juce-Tween)

 Download the full repositories, and then place them under the Assets folder of your Unity project.

 ### Installation
-Finally, download this repository, and place it under the Assets folder of your Unity project.
+Download this repository, and place it under the Assets folder of your Unity project.

+And that's all, with that you should be ready to go!